Levis0045/MetaLex/README.rst

     python runMetalex.py -p 'projectname' -c 'author' 'comment' 'contributors' -d 'imagesInput' -r 'file_Rule.dic' -l 'fra' -s

-- **OUTPUT :** For the first comand (without parameters), the result in the console will produce this. **NB :** With parameters, error and warning messages will disapear.
+- **OUTPUT :** For the first command (without parameters), the result in the console will produce this. **NB :** With parameters, error and warning messages will disappear.

 .. image:: ./docs/results_process.png